Rent Guarantor Scheme

-For the 2020/21 academic year, the University will again be offering the Keele University rent guarantor scheme, offering up to 25 places to returning Keele students who meet the relevant eligibility criteria.
-The scheme has been developed in partnership with Keele Students’ Unions to help students who are unable to secure private rented accommodation because they do not have access to a UK-based guarantor.
+Keele University will continue to offer the Rent Guarantor Scheme in the 2022/23 academic year, offering up to 25 places to returning Keele students who meet the relevant eligibility criteria.
+The Rent Guarantor Scheme has been developed in partnership with Keele Students’ Union to help students who are unable to secure private rented accommodation because they do not have access to a UK-based guarantor.

-Applications for the scheme are now open.
-Please be aware that there are limited places on the scheme and these will be allocated on a first-come, first-served basis.
+Please be aware that there are limited places on the scheme, and these will be allocated on a first-come, first-served basis.

 A guarantor is someone who undertakes to pay rent on your behalf if you don't pay it.
 Landlords can take legal action to recover unpaid rent from a guarantor.
 Landlords typically require a guarantor who is an adult and resident in the UK, as it is easier for them to take legal action if required.
 Students who don’t have a UK-based guarantor may be asked to pay rent in advance which is typically between 6-12 months.

-- Try and search for an alternative property/landlord on Student Pad who may have different terms and conditions
+- Search for an alternative property/landlord on Keele Student Pad which may have different terms and conditions

-- Consider living in halls of residence where a guarantor is not required
+- Consider living in on-campus accommodation where a guarantor is not required

-- Consider whether they are able to find the money to fund an extended deposit
+- Consider whether you can source additional income to fund an extended deposit

-The University will act as a guarantor for the successful students, who will be required to sign a student agreement to show they understand their responsibilities and the responsibilities of the University under the terms of the scheme.
+If a student’s application to the scheme is successful, the University will act as a guarantor for the successful student.
+The student will be required to sign a student agreement to show that they understand their responsibilities and the responsibilities of the University under the terms of the scheme.

 The University will not sign individual tenancy agreements.
 We will provide a signed copy of the Keele University rent guarantee agreement; this agreement must be signed by the landlord and returned to Keele University.
-If the landlord is not willing to accept the terms and conditions of the University guarantor scheme, then the University will be unable to act as a guarantor.
+If the landlord is not willing to accept the terms and conditions of the Rent Guarantor Scheme, then the University will be unable to act as a guarantor.

 Keele University will charge an administration fee to the student of £30.
-This fee is only payable if a student is accepted on to the scheme.
+This fee is only payable if a student's application is successful.

-This guarantee is limited to payment of rent arrears within the dates of the fixed term of the tenancy for a maximum of 12 months, and up to a limit of £400 per calendar month.
+The guarantee is limited to payment of rent arrears within the dates of the fixed term of the tenancy agreement for a maximum of 12 months, and up to a limit of £100 per week or £400 per calendar month.
 In the case of ‘joint and several’ tenancies, we will only guarantee a pre-agreed amount.
-This will usually be the individually-named student’s ‘share’ of the rent up to the above maximum.
+This will usually be the individually named student’s ‘share’ of the rent up to our limit.

-The University will not, under any circumstances, be liable for payment of monies for:
+The University will not, under any circumstances, be liable for:

 - Default interest for non-payment